 What about the regulation?
 Isn’t asbestos-free talc supervised by the authorities?
 You might be surprised to find that under U.S. law, cosmetics manufacturers may release new products to the market without FDA’s review or approval (except for color additives), and are not required to share safety information with the FDA.
 As part of its limited authority, the FDA nonetheless conducted independent laboratory tests on asbestos in talc, and in March 2020 published very disturbing findings .
 The FDA’s survey included 52 cosmetic products containing talc, selected to represent a variety of product types and price levels, including popular products promoted on social networks and children's products.
 According to the FDA, asbestos was found in 9 of the samples, and only 43 of the samples were asbestos-free.
 The nine products which samples tested positive for asbestos were: Johnson & Johnson talc-based baby powder, various City Color makeup products by Beauty Plus Global, Claire's Stores Jojo Siwa makeup set for girls, and other Claire's makeup products .

 It is important to make it clear that the existence of asbestos in the particular sample of these particular products does not mean that all the products by these brands contain asbestos.
 On the other hand, this obviously does not mean that other talc-containing products which have not been tested are asbestos-free.
 What the FDA’s survey does demonstrate is that talc is sometimes contaminated with asbestos, a fact that must be taken into account when using talc-containing products.
-The FDA intends to review 50 more products during 2020 and we will update when the results are released in early 2021 (follow us here).
+The FDA tested another 50 products during 2020-2021 which were found negative for detectable asbestos.
+The agency plans to test additional products in 2022 and we will update when the results are released (follow us here).

 In response to the FDA test results, Johnson & Johnson insisted that the product was safe and contained no asbestos according to its testing, but the company nonetheless voluntarily recalled 33,000 bottles of baby powder.